aminnie/amidifx/README.md

   * 16 Voice Buttons for the last selected Bank is shown with a << left and >> right buttons to scroll.
   * The Sound Voice button can be used to play a single note in the voice button last selected.
 * Play Song button
-  * Initiates Song play in Preset 0 autoselect mode enabling you to lsten to voice and effect changes (in realtime using the appropriate buttons)
+  * Initiates Song play in Preset 0 auto select mode enabling you to lsten to voice and effect changes (in realtime using the appropriate buttons)
-* Effect Sliders:
+* Effect Sliders
   * Operates in realtime and is set individually for each of the 16 MIDI channels on a Preset.
-  * The he buttons below the sliders can be used to defualt each slider as a starting point to tune a voice
+  * The buttons below the sliders can be used to default each slider as a starting point to tune a voice
-   * Note: The REV, CHO and MOD slider will be developed into a pop-up with additional paramter settings in future.
+  * Note: The REV, CHO and MOD slider will be developed into a pop-up with additional parameter settings in future.

 * Preset Channels: How do I program a new voice into a channel?
   * Do this: 1) Select voice bank, 2) then proceed to select a Voice from this Bank, then 3) click on any of Channels 1 through 16.
 The voice has not registered on the Channel yet - in case you clicked on the wrong channel.
-Once you have yoru preferred channel, then 4) proceed to click on the Set Voice Button.
+Once you have your preferred channel, then 4) proceed to click the Set Voice Button.

 * Select Voice Button:
   * Programs the selected Voice into a CHannel, and forward the PC, MSB and LSB to the sound module.
 If you keyboard is connected the channel in the sound module it should sound.
-* Effect sLiders (again): Once you have the vocie programmed into a channelm continue to adjust the VOL etc. effects on this CHannel.
+* Effect sLiders (again): Once you have the voice programmed into a channel continue to adjust the VOL etc. effects on this CHannel.
 All Effects are saved with its respective MIDI channel and every MIDI channel can be configured differently.
 * Preset 1 through 1 selector:
-  * At the top of the Preset List the, Preset 1 (default) dropdown can used to select different Preset to configure all 16 channels for.
+  * At the top of the Preset List, the Preset 1 (default) dropdown can used to select different Preset to configure all 16 channels for.
 * Copy Next Button:
   * Configuring all 8 presets and 16 channels is quite a task, especially if you are looking for incremental changes on just one or a few channels from one Preset to another.
   * This button takes the current Preset selected and copies it in full to the next Preset, including all program and effects configured.
  * After Copy Next, select the next Preset from the dropdown.
 It should be identical to the previous.
-Now proceed to update the channel you need to with new voices ad effecs  * * Apply Channel or All Channels Buttons:
+Now proceed to update the channel you need to with new voices and effects  * * Apply Channel or All Channels Buttons:
   * Send the selected channel or all channel program abd effect changes to the sound module if oy want to test in realtime.
 * Save Button:
   * Save the open Preset file.
 DO NOT forget to save your updates, otherwise you will have to redo all work since the last save.
 * Reload Button:
-  * If you realize you have misconfigered the voice or effetcs in file, the Reload buttons will abort the current edit and reload the Preset file base don the last save.
+  * If you realize you have misconfigured the voice or effects in file, the Reload buttons will abort the current edit and reload the Preset file based on the last save.
 * Layers Option:
   * Every MIDI channel can be mapped to up to 10 other channels to layer additional MIDI sounds onto it.
   * This feature reiies on an external custom controller currently in development and testing.
 The idea is that you connect your keyboard/organ to this device and the output of this controller to the sound module.
 The controller is updated with layers associated with each channel.
 Inbound keyboard notes are mapped real-time to configured output channels - up to 16 of them.
 Additioanlly external VOL control changes form the organ or MIDI volume pedal is mapped to all Keyboard Bass, Lower 1+2, Upper 1+2+3 channels as well as all layers - just like the expression pedal on an Organ.
 The Seeed Oddesey shown above is already integrated in this manner and I am workinng on the ARM controller source code.
-This extenrnal ARM controller will be connected to hardware drawbars as well as additioal rotary encoders and buttons.
+This extenrnal ARM controller will be connected to hardware drawbars as well as additional rotary encoders and buttons

-### Current Status: 03/21/2021
+### Current Status: 03/23/2021

 Next up:
-  * Updating the Song screen to list all active tracks and the channels along with a track mute buttons for an easy play alogn mode
+  * Updating the Song screen to list all active tracks and channels along with a track mute buttons for an easy play along mode
   *   * AMIDIFX was developed in JavaFX.
 It is portable to numerous operating systems and devices, including IOS, Andriod, Linux, etc.
-  * Adding a USB based controller hardeware with real(!) buttons and rotary switches, and of course one or more sets of drawbars1
+  * Adding a USB based controller hardware with real buttons and rotary switches, and of course one or more sets of drawbars
-  * More testing, and usability inprovements based on user feedback
+  * More testing, and usability improvements based on user feedback

 -- More to follow  ---